takenet/deckard/README.md

 │   ├── shutdown            # Shutdown package with graceful shutdown implementation │   └── trace               # Trace package with tracing implementation
-├── java                    # Files for generating the Java API ├── proto                   # .proto files with the all definitions └── service
+├── java                    # Files for generating the Java API ├── csharp                  # Files for generating the C# API ├── proto                   # .proto files with the all definitions └── service
     └── api                 # Folder with generated API files via protobuf for golang